All Episodes

 I know I'm starting to feel good.

-And so I'm taking on some of these butt heads, okay.
+And so I'm taking on some of these buttheads, okay?

-So butt head number one is CW.
+So butthead number one is CW.

-Butthead is a behavior, it's not an identity, it's not a consistency or some way to define yourself forever.
+It's not a consistency or some way to define yourself forever.

-It's a snapshot in time when you do something butt headed.
+It's a snapshot in time when you do something buttheaded.

-Their masters at using the academia, these guys here use academia against you in the arguments.
+These guys here use academia against you in the arguments.

-And there's so many holes in all of it, the only way they can deal with this is to never face the opposition.
+The only way they can deal with this is to never face the opposition.

-That was Cory Good's fatal flaw.
+That was Corey Good's fatal flaw.

-David Wilcock was able to manage this year after year after year, up until about 2012 when he peaked and he crashed out and it's been downhill all this all the rest of the way, and now he's reinventing himself as a as a um dream maven, um uh dream interpreter, um, this time around, and uh apparently getting out of you know, going deep into spirituality and getting out of the woo-woo part of things, uh, you know, that other aspect, the UFOs and stuff.
+And now he's reinventing himself as a dream maven, dream interpreter this time around and apparently getting out of, you know, going deep into spirituality and getting out of the woo-woo part of things, you know, that other aspect, the UFOs and stuff.

-Uh so he's had to make changes.
+So he's had to make changes.

 And it's because you keep coming up to this point where their version of reality never materializes because their paradigm is ultimately flawed, in spite of the fact that they can sell some people some of the time for a period of time that mainstream shit is validating them.